-quire representation of coursel, coun-sel separate from the parent's coursel will be appointed for the minor(s) whether or not the minor(s) as able to afford coursel.
+quire representation of coursel, coun-sel separate from the parient's coursel will be appointed for the minor(s) whether or not the minor(s) as able to afford coursel.
 The court may continue the matter for up to thirty days to al-low a parent to retain coursel or to al-low a parent and all coursel time to prepare.

-low a parent and all coursel time to prepare will releave court reports and other reidence presented by the particular received to the reidence presented by the particular reidence presented by the particular reidence presented by the particular reidence of all courses when the parents.
-Upon receipt of their the innext's placement in lenguage from foster care, the appointment of a guardian for the minor's placement in lenguage from the parents of the termination of parental rights and the referral of the DRCE TO PERSON SERVITY.
-You are served as an includinal cities.
+low a parent and all coursel time to prepare will reserve court reports and other reidence presented by the particular received the reidence presented by the particular reidence presented by the particular reidence presented by the particular reidence for all course without the parents.
+Upon receipt of when the reidence reidence for the reiner's parents are consented to a guardian for the minor's parents in long-time forter care the appointment of a guardian for the minor of presental rights and the referral of the DRCE TO PERSON SERVITO.